Pricing is hard

 Our model allows anybody to come in and experience the full power of the Supabase stack without first needing to put down a credit card.

-Launching with a free tier
+Launching with a free plan

 Many of our early users are building or migrating their passion projects to Supabase.
-Offering a free tier enables this.
+Offering a free plan enables this.
 We also support a large number of students learning SQL for the first time, and fledgling startups which haven't started earning any revenue yet.

 Developers need time to build their side projects, and they don't want to pay for a database while they do it.
 At the same time, hosting Postgres databases is expensive.
 So we decided to take the same strategy that we always have: ship, share it, and iterate.